9 Dog Poop Bag Holders That Don’t Look Terrible on Your Leash

 Grab your supplies and make one this weekend, or skip the craft store and get a ready-made holder that ships tomorrow.
 Stock up on extra-thick leak-proof bags while you’re at it—you’ll need refills anyway.

-Which holder matches your aesthetic—minimalist leather or bold patterned fabric?
-Drop a comment with your pick!
+Which holder do you prefer?
+The minimal leather or the patterned fabric?
+Add a comment with your choice!

 Leave a Comment